jeriela/azure-docs/articles/reliability/reliability-cosmos-db-nosql.md

 ### SLA improvements

 Because availability zones are physically separate and provide distinct power source, network, and cooling, Availability SLAs (Service-level agreements) are higher (99.995%) than accounts with a single region (99.99%).
-Regions where availability zones are enabled are charged at 25% premium, while those without availability zones don't incur the premium.
+Regions where availability zones are enabled are charged at a 25% premium, while those without availability zones don't incur the premium.
 Moreover, the premium pricing for availability zones is waived for accounts configured with multi-region writes and/or for collections configured with autoscale mode.

 Adding an additional region to Cosmos DB account typically increases existing bill by 100% (additively not multiplicatively) though small variations in cost across regions exist.
 For more details, see [pricing page](https://azure.microsoft.com/pricing/details/cosmos-db/autoscale-provisioned/).